SeeChen/Lumaca-MediaPlayer/Schedule/Schedule-en.md

 1. Added the history record, you can find the videos before you watched, and continue to watch from the before progress.
 2. When playing a video, if you have watched the video before, you will continue to watch it directly from the last time progress.
 3. If the last time it was end of watched, the video will be restart.
+4. Multiple media files can be listed, and the next media file will be played automatically when the current media ends.
 ```
 **`2021 - 12 - 09`**
 ```